“A false balance is abomination to the LORD: but a just weight is his delight.”

 In order to really understand this proverb, we must understand what is meant by a “false balance.”
 As you can see by the illustration, things used to be weighed by placing one object on one side of a balance, and then a standard weight on the other.

 A humorous example of false weights and false scales can be found in a scene from the movie Monty Python and the Holy Grail.
-In that scene a woman is accused of being a witch, so “logically” they determine that since wood burns the same as witches, and wood also floats, then something besides wood must be put in a scale to determine if the woman was actually a witch.
+In that scene a woman is accused of being a witch, so “logically” they decide that since wood burns the same as witches, and wood also floats, then something besides wood must be put in a scale to determine if the woman was actually a witch.
 They choose a duck, because ducks float in water like wood.
 Yeah, it’s crazy.

 Once they take the accused witch to the scales, they place a duck on the opposite side.
 When they remove the blocks underneath, guess what?
 The scales did not move.
 Hmmm.